What employees don’t tell you, tells you something: Work environment issues

 As our user Levi pointed out here, you need to uncover the truth behind the data by speaking with employees, don’t just jump to conclusions.

 Having an understanding of what’s behind the numbers can help you get back on track on the road to increasing employee engagement.

 Speaking of getting back on track, if you’re looking for resources to help relaunch your Celpax, why not get in touch?
 We can give best practice advice.

 PS.
-For those still not measuring work environment and employee satisfaction with the Celpax, your 1st is free!
+For those still not measuring work environment and employee satisfaction with the Celpax, get in touch.